Ohm's law, Joule heat, and Planckian dissipation: Planckian dissipation

 \section{Planckian dissipation}

 We consider another superconductivity related problem.
 It is so-called, the `Planckian dissipation' problem.
-The dissipations with the relaxation time of the Planckian time (defined as $ \tau_{Pl}={\hbar \over {k_B T}}$) order have been observed in anomalous metals \cite{Sachev1992,Zaanen2019,Planckian}, including the high transition temperature cuprate superconductors.
+The dissipations with the relaxation time of the Planckian time order have been observed in anomalous metals \cite{Sachev1992,Zaanen2019,Planckian}, including the high transition temperature cuprate superconductors.
 It is believed that the elucidation of it is the key to understand the cuprate superconductivity.
-We examine this problem with the fluctuation of ${\bm \eta}=-{\hbar \over 2}\partial_t(\nabla \chi)$ in Eq.~(\ref{eqLangevin}).
+We examine this problem with including the fluctuation of the gradient of the chemical potential force.